Approval-Based Apportionment: Constructing Party-Approval Rules via Portioning and Apportionment

 \section{Constructing Party-Approval Rules via Portioning and Apportionment}

-Party-approval elections are a generalization of party-list elections, which can be thought of as \pa elections in which all approval sets are singletons.
-Since there is a rich body of research on apportionment methods, it is natural to examine whether we can employ these methods for our setting as well.
-To use them, we will need to translate \pa elections into the party-list domain on which apportionment methods operate.
-This translation thus needs to transform approval votes over parties into a target percentage for each party.
+Party-approval elections are a generalization of party-choice elections, which can be thought of as \pa elections in which all approval sets are singletons.
+Since there is a rich body of research on apportionment methods \citep{BaYo82a,Puke14a} which act on party-choice elections, it is natural to examine whether we can employ these methods for our setting as well.
+To use them, we will need to translate \pa elections into the party-choice domain on which apportionment methods operate.
+This translation thus needs to transform a collection of approval votes over parties into vote shares for each party.
 Motivated by time sharing, \citet{BMS05} have developed a theory of such transformation rules, further studied by \citet{Dudd15a} and \citet{ABM19}.
 We will refer to this framework as \emph{portioning}.

 The approach explored in this section, then, divides the construction of a \pa rule into two independent steps: (1)~portioning, which maps a \pa election to a vector of parties' shares; followed by (2)~apportionment, which transforms the shares into a seat distribution.